etalab/flask-storage/README.md

 Simple and easy file storages for Flask

-Flask-RESTX is a community driven fork of [Flask-FS](https://github.com/noirbizarre/flask-fs)
+Flask-Storage is a community driven fork of [Flask-FS](https://github.com/noirbizarre/flask-fs)

 ## Compatibility